Fabian Huber

 01A Custom Wordmark, Drawn by Hand

 The reimagined wordmark is defined by a quiet, distinctive detail.
 Two subtle wings — one embedded in the W, the other in the G — face west, creating a restrained but memorable nod to the literal brand name.
-This small typographic gesture gives the mark its character: unmistakable without being loud.
+This small typographic gesture gives the mark its character.
 Easy to miss at first.
 Impossible to unsee after.
 The kind of nuance a premium brand needs to support both its design ambition and its claim to cultural relevance and scale.

 02A Claim That Fits